skatlassian/vega-google-integration/readme.md

 * Create a service account from google developer console; give a name, id and email address
 * Once done, click on the three dots to the right of service account and navigate to 'Manage keys'
 * Click on Create new key, choose JSON format, download it and rename it to 'my-google-svc-account.json'
-* Move this key to the project inside the google folder
+* Move this key to the project inside the root folder
 * You will see an email created for the service account, copy that and share that with the sheet you want to interact through script
 * Identify the id of the sheet (observe the URL after '/spreadsheets/d/' till '/edit' starts), save it as 'GOOGLE_SHEET_ID' in properties file
 * Save the sheet name as 'GOOGLE_SHEET_NAME' in properties file, this is the sheet used to read data from